andrewguy/biostructmap/README.md

 ### Calculation of Tajima's D using protein structural information

-We can also use the structmap package to calculate a modified Tajima's D value which incorporates protein structural information --- essentially using a 3D sliding window instead of the standard 2D sliding window often applied over a protein sequence.
+We can also use the biostructmap package to calculate a modified Tajima's D value which incorporates protein structural information --- essentially using a 3D sliding window instead of the standard 2D sliding window often applied over a protein sequence.

 ```
-import structmap
+import biostructmap

 # Initialise structure object
-structure = structmap.Structure('1zrl.pdb', 'test_pdb_name')
+structure = biostructmap.Structure('1zrl.pdb', 'test_pdb_name')

 # Read in multiple sequence alignment data
-msa_data = {('A',): structmap.SequenceAlignment('seq_align.fsa')}
+msa_data = {('A',): biostructmap.SequenceAlignment('seq_align.fsa')}

 # Reference seq might be the first sequence in the multiple sequence alignment
 reference_seq = {'A': msa_data[0]}